inkVerb/VIP/701/README.md

 - Tech lead candidates who want a pragmatic & contrasting overview before going deeper
 - Inform business leaders to understand the IT world's important decisions

-This course is a survey of three common server-side languages:
+This course is a survey of Linux hosting, applied to three common server-side languages:
 - Node.js
 - Go
 - Python